utelle/wxsqlite3/sqlite3secure/readme.md

 );
 ```

 `wxsqlite3_config()` gets or sets encryption parameters which are relevant for the entire database instance. `db` is the database instance to operate on, or `NULL` to query the compile-time default value of the parameter. `paramName` is the name of the parameter which should be get or set.
-To set a parameter, pass in the new parameter value as `newValue`.
-To get the current parameter value, pass in **-1** as `newValue`.
+To set a parameter, pass the new parameter value as `newValue`.
+To get the current parameter value, pass **-1** as `newValue`.

 Parameter names use the following prefixes: